-- HDO updates from Districts 4 and 8.

-- Updates from LCADD

-- Review of and update of List of Contacts/Resources.
+- HDO updates from Districts 4 and 8. - Updates from LCADD - Review of and update of List of Contacts/Resources. - Select CHAF's with County and City officials for inclusion in the SHIFT. - Guest speaker to discuss ADA or Title VI requirements.

-- Review of new CHAFs.

-- Guest speaker to discuss ADA requirements.